Palace of the Republic, Banja Luka: History

 After the rule of ban Svetislav Milosavljević, Banja Luka was a partially modernized city in Vrbas Banovina and Kingdom of Yugoslavia.
 After him on rule comes ban Bogoljub Kujundžić and during his rule this building was constructed.
 Building of banks and other buildings of economic value for a country that tries to be stable in that manner was very important.
 Beside the crisis in that time caused by Wall Street crash on "Black Thursday" 1929, Yugoslavian rule continued to fight against that crisis and put the country back on its feet.
 In Banja Luka already some important buildings were finished during that time and some of them are: building of Hygienical Institute (today Public Healthcare Institute), City Bridge (or Patra bridge), Home of Poors (Uboški dom) (today Secondary School Center) and so on.
 Also some private banks went bankrupt and that was an opportunity for strong state banks.

 For all of these reasons, a situation for construction of one state bank building developed.
-State Mortgage Bank decided to open one building in a relatively undeveloped region of country so it could get more trust in people and secure its capital, which was big at that time.
+The State Mortgage Bank of Yugoslavia decided to open one building in a relatively undeveloped region of country so it could get more trust in people and secure its capital, which was big at that time.

 Eighth bank under State Mortgage Bank was opened in Banja Luka on October 14, 1934.
 Place of that building was few hundred meters far from place where later building was constructed.
 The bank immediately after opening of its branch in Banja Luka started procedure for construction its own building.